Ratangulati/CompileX/README.md

     ```
     The app should now be running at [http://localhost:3000](http://localhost:3000).

-6. Example .env You can be used in your localhost
+6. Example .env You can use in your localhost
 ```
 VITE_BACKEND_URL=http://localhost:3000
 ```

-## How to Contibute
+## How to Contibute?

 - Make sure you have [Node.js](https://nodejs.org/) installed.
 - Make sure you have [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.